AmpersandTarski/documentation/docker/README.md

 ## Deploy your local environment to run Ampersand prototypes

+Detailed technical instructions are at https://github.com/AmpersandTarski/RAP under the directory listing.
+This page provides more general and summarized information as context.

 The [project-template repository](https://github.com/AmpersandTarski/project-template) contains a docker-compose and Dockerfile to generate, build and run a prototype application.

 Run: `docker-compose up -d` to deploy the following services: